jason137/gads_26/lec13/perf.md

 positive rate.
 Similarly, the point *(1, 1)* corresponds to a classifier that makes no negative predictions; its true positive rate is 100%, but so is its false positive rate.
-The diagonal line that connects these points corresponds to the region of ROC space where *tpr = fpr*; this is the case of random classification, where the model performs no better (or worse) than a coin toss.
+The diagonal line that connects these points corresponds to the region of ROC space where *TPR = FPR*; this is the case of random classification, where the model performs no better (or worse) than a coin toss.

 The point (0, 1) corresponds to perfect prediction.
 This is where we'd like our